9uant-brain/RAT2-Custom-Build/README.md

 </p>
 I soldered the PCB as usual and tested it on a bare board.
 At first, it made a very loud, stinging noise when the gain knob was turned up high, and when the gain was lowered, it made a sound kind of like oil frying.

-I suspected that when I was soldering the JFET — the one before the volume pot — I might have accidentally created a solder bridge between the JFET pins.
-I removed the bridge immediately at that moment, but when I tested the circuit later, the problem still appeared.
+I suspected that I might have accidentally created a tiny solder bridge between the JFET pins while soldering the one before the volume potentiometer, which is acting as a buffer.
+I removed the bridge right away, but when I tested the circuit later, the problem still persisted.

 So I desoldered the pads and tested again, but it didn’t fix the issue.
-At that point, I thought the pads on the PCB might have been damaged during the work.Or, JFET had been damaged by short.
+At that point, I thought the pads on the PCB might have been damaged during the work.
+Or, JFET had been damaged by short.
 Then, I removed the JFET from the pads completely and tested if it is still working, and hardwired it directly into the circuit.
 As it turns out, the JFET was working fine; the problem was with the pads.
 You can see this hardwired setup in the picture below.

 <p align="center">